 “Take me back in time, maybe I can forget.
 Turn a different corner and we never would have met.”

 Everything you think you know about your life could be transformed in an instant.
 It all hinges on those pivotal decisions, those sliding door moments, where the path diverges and the outcome teeters on the precipice of possibility.

-The majority of the time, sliding door moments occur without our knowledge.
-But the ones that do, can lead to regret and shame.
+The majority of the time, sliding door moments occur without your knowledge.
+These sliding door moments can leave behind a trail of regret and shame.

 However, you may feel unhappy or disappointed as a result of these thoughts.
 Because you will be thinking about how things could have gone better.

-One of the benefits of counterfactual thinking is that it can help you regulate your emotions and help you become more resilient.
-A number of psychologists believe pondering the “what-ifs” improves your ability to make more prudent decisions in the future.
+Thinking about “what if” scenarios can be good because it helps you control your feelings better and become more resilient.
+A number of psychologists believe pondering the “what ifs” improves your ability to make more prudent decisions in the future.

 Well, consider this: you make around 35,000 decisions daily, each one shaping the trajectory of your life.
 You are where you are today as a result of a slew of decisions you made yesterday.

 “Our lives are a sum total of the choices we have made.”

-Even a seemingly insignificant decision like watching TV means that it had taken away your time from doing something else.
+It’s the seemingly insignificant decisions, like indulging in a TV binge, that quietly steal away your time from doing something else.
 Every action you take is a decision not to take another.